 Dr. Elisa Katz

 Dr. Katz graduated from The Ohio State University School of Veterinary Medicine in 2000.
-After graduation she moved back to Connecticut where she practiced conventional medicine for 7 years.
+She then practiced medicine in her home state of Connecticut for 7 years.
 In 2007-2008 she studied acupuncture through IVAS (International Veterinary Acupuncture Society) and became certified in October of 2008.
-She earned a graduate degree and certification in Veterinary Chinese Herbal Medicine through the College of Integrative Veterinary Therapies in August of 2013.
+Dr. Katz also earned a graduate degree and certification in Veterinary Chinese Herbal Medicine through the College of Integrative Veterinary Therapies in August of 2013.
 Dr. Katz is a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
-She has completed an intensive course by the Pitcairn Institute of Veterinary Homeopathy and aims to become certified in this modality.
+She has completed an intensive course by the Pitcairn Institute of Veterinary Homeopathy in 2016.
 Dr. Katz also is a contributing writer for the Feline Nutrition Education Society.
 You can check out some of her articles at www.feline-nutrition.org.
 Dr. Katz is available for appointments during all of our normal business hours.

-Dr. Katz enjoys being a veterinarian focused on more natural, holistic methods.
-When not working as a veterinarian she enjoys physical fitness, singing karaoke, and is trying to get involved with agility for her dog, Sara.
+Dr. Katz enjoys being a veterinarian focused on more natural and holistic methods.
+When not working as a veterinarian she enjoys physical fitness, singing karaoke, and astronomy .
 Dr. Katz currently shares her home with multiple cats and one dog.

 • Chinese herbal medicine